Do you know what the worst feeling in the world is?

-- Take a timeout, and sit away from others.
+- Take a timeout, sitting away from others.

 - Distract yourself by going for a walk, working out, writing, or drawing.

-The second step of anger management is to fix the underlying issue.
+The second step of anger management is to fix the underlying problem.

 There is no packaged formula here.
 It all depends on why you are angry.

 Is it a trivial argument with a random stranger?
 I’m embarrassed to admit it, but I’ve screamed at delivery agents and Uber drivers.
 Don’t make the same mistakes.

 Don’t be tempted by the two self-defeating strategies that Crucial Conversations calls ‘silence’ and ‘violence’.
 Silence is the silent-treatment, sarcasm, or subtle insults.
-It can also include looks of disgust and not delivering on your promises.
+It also includes looks of disgust and not delivering on your promises.
 Violence includes verbal attacks, biased monologues, name-calling, cutting others off, overstating your facts, and speaking in absolutes.

 Finally, the book reminds us that sharing honest feedback doesn’t require you to destroy your precious relationships.
 It’s possible to speak openly and to be respectful, at the same time.

 Over to You

 Life has its ups and downs.

 Even so, you’ve just taken a step to make yours a bit more beautiful and loving—congratulations!

 It’s alright if you lose your temper sometimes—you don’t need perfection.
 Just be happy that you are improving and so are your relationships.

 Welcome to your new life.